szachovy/superset-cluster/README.md

 Remember to change the default credentials after successfully logging in by going to _Settings > Info > Reset My Password_.

 ## Development

-For development purposes you can setup Terraform testing infrastructure being in `./tests/setup`, run:

 Set up the Terraform testing infrastructure for development, by navigating to the `./tests/setup` directory and running: